Yenidoğan, Aralık: Etymology

 The name Yenidoğan literally means "newborn" in the Turkish language.
-Baltic German explorer Friedrich Parrot speculated that the historic name of Akhuri had Biblical origins and derived from the local Armenian tradition that the grapevines of the village were planted by Noah after he descended from the Ark.
+Friedrich Parrot speculated that the historic name of Akhuri had Biblical origins and derived from the local Armenian tradition that the grapevines of the village were planted by Noah after he descended from the Ark.
 "The Armenian name of the village contains a distinct allusion to that occurrence," wrote Parrot, "arghanel, in that language, means to set or plant, whence argh, he planted, and urri, the vine."
 This theory was rejected by French Caucasus scholar Marie-Félicité Brosset.

 History

 Numerous examples of ancient, early Proto-cuneiform glyphs have been found on rocks in the vicinity of Yenidoğan.

 Arguri also known as Arghurri, Arghuri, was an ethnic Armenian village in Russian Armenia.
 According to tradition Arguri was the oldest village in the world, and the first vine was said to be planted here by Noah.
 In the Armenian language, the word 'Arghurri' means "he planted a", or "the vine".
 In 1840 a catastrophe earthquake buried the village.
 The population consisted of 1600 Armenians, with a number of Kurds also.

 The Battle of Akori was a battle fought in 481, in the ancient village of Akori, the Persians had launched an attack in Armenia.
 The Armenian squadrons had led the Persians to the mountains of Ararat and ultimately defeated the Persian forces.

 The Armenian rebels consisted of 300 men against 7,000 Persian regulars in Agori.

 It was from this village in 1829 that Friedrich Parrot, Armenian writer Khachatur Abovian, and four others reached the top of Mount Ararat in the first recorded ascent in history.
 They used the Armenian monastery of St. Hakob as their base.
 The monastery was later destroyed in the earthquake of 1840.